Kenton Bank railway station

 Kenton Bank was a railway station on the Ponteland Railway, which ran between South Gosforth and Ponteland, with a sub-branch line to Darras Hall.
 The station served Kenton in Newcastle upon Tyne.

-The station was opened as Kenton on 1 June 1905, by the North Eastern Railway.
-It was later renamed Kenton Bank in July 1923, to avoid confusion with the station of the same name on the Mid-Suffolk Light Railway.
+It was opened in 1905 as Kenton, renamed in 1923, and was closed to passengers in 1929, and to goods traffic in 1965.

+The current Bank Foot station, on the Tyne and Wear Metro, lies on the site of the original station site.

 History

-The Gosforth and Ponteland Light Railway was formed in 1899, under the Light Railways Act of 1896.
+The Gosforth and Ponteland Light Railway was formed in 1899, under the Light Railways Act 1896 (59 & 60 Vict. c.
+48).
 Construction of the line by the North Eastern Railway was authorised by Parliament in February 1901.

-In March 1905, the 7-mile section from South Gosforth to Ponteland was opened to goods traffic, with passenger services commencing in June 1905.
+The station was opened, as Kenton, on 1 June 1905, the line between South Gosforth and Ponteland having opened to goods traffic, with passenger services commencing in June 1905.

-A 11⁄4-mile extension of the branch line to the garden city of Darras Hall in Northumberland, known as the Little Callerton Railway, was authorised in 1909.
-Unlike the Gosforth and Ponteland Light Railway, the extension was not constructed as a light railway.
-Passenger services commenced between Ponteland and Darras Hall in October 1913.

 In 1922, the branch line was served by six weekday passenger trains, with an additional train running on Saturday.
 Only three trains ran through to Darras Hall.
+In July 1923, the station was renamed Kenton Bank, to avoid confusion with the station of the same name on the Mid-Suffolk Light Railway.

 As a result of poor passenger numbers, the station, along with the branch line closed to passengers on 17 June 1929.
 The station remained open for goods traffic, before closing altogether on 3 January 1966.

-Tyne and Wear Metro
+The line through the station however remained open to serve the explosives depot at ICI Callerton, situated between Callerton and Ponteland stations, where explosives were transferred from rail to road for onward transport to quarries in Northumberland.

-In May 1981, a section of the former branch line was reopened in stages between South Gosforth and Bank Foot, as part of the Tyne and Wear Metro network.
-The line was later extended from Bank Foot to Newcastle Airport in November 1991.
-The current station at Bank Foot is situated near to the site of the former at Kenton Bank.
+In May 1981, the line between South Gosforth and Bank Foot was rebuilt to become part of the Tyne and Wear Metro network.
+Freight traffic to and from the explosives depot continued to share the line with the metro until the depot closed in March 1989.
+The Metro line was later extended from Bank Foot to Newcastle Airport in November 1991.
+The current Bank Foot Metro station is situated on part of the site of the former station of Kenton Bank.